zjhmale/vscode-idris/README.md

 | Send selected code to REPL | shift + cmd/ctrl + x |
 | Cleanup Idris binary files | shift + cmd/ctrl + u |

-**Heads up** All the command above can also be triggered in the right-click menu
+**Heads up:** All the command above can also be triggered in the right-click menu

 ![menu](./images/screenshots/menu.gif)